AlainParadis/designschool/_topics/travel-book-planning.md

   Your instructor will be your project manager and your art director.
 They will critique your design decisions and work with you to design the best publication you can.

   You'll check in each class to ensure you're progressing with your work.
 Each check-in will contribute to your final grade.
+You will also have deliverables as you progress.

   At each class, you will be provided guidance with the next step of development.
 There will also be a software tutorial to help you get that week's tasks completed.